 Victorian energy efficiency certificates

-VEECs are electronic certificates created under the Victorian Energy Upgrades (VEU) program when certain energy efficiency activities are undertaken in residential or non-residential premises.
+Victorian energy efficiency certificates (VEECs) are electronic certificates created under the Victorian Energy Upgrades (VEU) program when certain energy efficiency activities are undertaken in residential or non-residential premises.
 Each certificate represents one tonne of greenhouse gas emissions reduction (CO2-e).

 Once created VEECs are purchased by energy retailers who have a liability under the program to surrender a certain number of VEECs each year.

-Our Register of VEECs provides information on all certificates created under the program.
+The Register of VEECs provides information on all certificates created under the program.

 VEEC targets